 Set up your account

-Facebook ads may seem like a slow investment that will take time to set up and even see the results.
-However, Facebook Ad is quick to set up and a company can see the results in a matter of days.
+As a therapist, Facebook ads may seem like a slow investment that will take time to set up and even see the results.
+However, Facebook Ads is quick to set up and a company can see the results in a matter of days.

 Anyone can use Facebook Ads and start advertising.
 All you need are:

 A landing page is a single webpage that a person will “land” on when they click your ads.
-This could be an appointment page where clients can sign up for their free consultation with your clinic.
+This could be an appointment page where clients can sign up for their free consultation with your clinic or directly to your website.

 Tip: For a successful landing page, it should be relevant to the content of your ads or users will simply leave.